Grand Theft Auto III

 Grand Theft Auto III is a 2001 action-adventure game developed by DMA Design and published by Rockstar Games.
-It is the third main entry in the Grand Theft Auto series, following 1999's Grand Theft Auto 2, and the fifth instalment overall.
-Set within the fictional Liberty City (loosely based on New York City), the story follows Claude, a silent protagonist who, after being betrayed and left for dead by his girlfriend during a robbery, embarks on a quest for revenge that leads him to become entangled in a world of crime, drugs, gang warfare, and corruption.
+It was the first 3D game in the Grand Theft Auto series.
+Set in Liberty City, loosely based on New York City, the story follows Claude, a silent protagonist who becomes entangled in a world of crime, drugs, gang warfare and corruption.
 The game is played from a third-person perspective and its world is navigated on foot or by vehicle.
-Its open world design lets players freely roam Liberty City, consisting of three main areas.
+Its open world design lets players freely roam Liberty City.

 Development was shared between DMA Design, based in Edinburgh, and Rockstar, based in New York City.
-Much of the development involved transforming popular elements from the Grand Theft Auto series into a fully 3D world for the first time.
+Development involved transforming popular Grand Theft Auto elements into a fully 3D world for the first time.
 The game was delayed following the September 11 attacks to allow the team to change references and gameplay deemed inappropriate.
-Grand Theft Auto III was released in October 2001 for the PlayStation 2, in May 2002 for Windows, and in October 2003 for the Xbox.
+Grand Theft Auto III was released in October 2001 for the PlayStation 2, in May 2002 for Windows, and in November 2003 for the Xbox.
+Mobile ports were released for the tenth anniversary in 2011, followed by a remastered version for the twentieth in 2021.

-Grand Theft Auto III received critical acclaim, with particular praise directed at its concept and gameplay.
-However, it also generated controversy, with criticism directed at its depictions of violence and sex.
-It became the best-selling video game of 2001, and sold over 14.5 million copies by March 2008.
-Considered by many critics as one of the most significant titles of the sixth generation of video games and a landmark game in the open world concept, it is often listed among the greatest video games.
-It won several year-end accolades, including Game of the Year awards from several gaming publications.

-Since its release, it has received ports to many different gaming platforms.
-An enhanced version of the game was released on mobile platforms in 2011 for the game's tenth anniversary, and a further enhanced version for the twentieth anniversary was released in 2021.
-The game was followed by 2002's Grand Theft Auto: Vice City, while two prequels, Grand Theft Auto Advance and Grand Theft Auto: Liberty City Stories, were released in 2004 and 2005, respectively.
+Grand Theft Auto III received acclaim for its concept, gameplay, sound design, and visual fidelity, but generated controversies for its violent and sexual content.
+It received year-end accolades from several gaming publications, and it is considered a landmark game in the open world concept, one of the most significant games of the sixth generation of consoles, and among the best video games ever made.
+It was the best-selling video game of 2001 and among the best-selling PlayStation 2 games with over 11.6 million copies sold; it has sold over 14.5 million copies overall.
+The game was followed by Grand Theft Auto: Vice City (2002) and two prequels, Advance (2004) and Liberty City Stories (2005).